CSCfi/scalable-python/Doc/library/docxmlrpcserver.rst

    Create a new request handler instance.
-This request handler supports XML-RPC POST requests, documentation GET requests, and modifies logging so that the *logRequests* parameter to the :class:`DocXMLRPCServer` constructor parameter is honored.
+This request handler supports XML-RPC POST requests, documentation GET requests, and modifies logging so that the *logRequests* parameter to the :class:`~DocXMLRPCServer.DocXMLRPCServer` constructor parameter is honored.